marcocarbullido/protein-b-factor-prediction/README.md

 # rcsb-bfactor-transformer
 Deep learning approach for predicting protein b-factors from sequence

-Demonstrates implementation of transformer architecture for learning protein embeddings to predict b-factors, achieving state-of-the-art performance.
+Implementation of transformer architecture for learning protein embeddings to predict b-factors, achieving state-of-the-art performance.
 This approach reaches an average Pearson correlation coefficient of 0.82, compared to 0.80 (Pandey et al.) for b-factor prediction, while requiring fewer parameters.

 The model weights and training pipeline are made public.